Antzed/INFO-371-image-categorization/findings.md

 ![attempt4](./output/classification_results_attempt4.png)

-### attempt 5
+### Attempt 5

 In order to increasing the accuracy of the model, we attempted to add a dense layer with 128 nodes.
-However, we found that the validation accuracy remains similar around 63.8%.
-We were wondering why adding a dense layer does not work.
-Our speculation was overfitting or diminishing returns.
+Nonetheless, we discovered that the validation accuracy stays at roughly 63.8%.
+We were perplexed as to why a dense layer cannot be added.
+Overfitting or declining returns was our conjecture.

-Here is the comfusion matrix:
+Here is the confusion matrix:

 |predicted category|  EN | TH |   ZN|
 |---|---|---|---|